NissimBansal/IEEE_Assignments/README.md

 - USART2_SR :

 #### Baud rate calculation
 The baud rate I'm aiming for is 115,200.
-The formula for the divisor is     Also, since UART is asynchronous so it oversamples the incoming line at 16 times the baud rate and picks the middle sample.
+The formula for the divisor is USARTDIV = clock frequency / (16 × BaudRate).
+Since UART is asynchronous so it oversamples the incoming line at 16 times the baud rate and picks the middle sample.
 This gives noise immunity.
+This is the reason for the 1/16 factor.
+Clock frequency is 16 MHz as that what APB1 bus gets.
+To get

 #### Steps involved in transmitting data